 I am an Assistant Professor in the Department of Political Science at Texas Christian University specializing in public law and American political institutions.
-I earned my Ph.D. in political science at the University of Southern California in Los Angeles, where I also served as an editorial assistant for the Journal of Politics.
+I earned my Ph.D. in political science at the University of Southern California in Los Angeles.
 Prior to graduate school, I graduated from law school at the University of Florida Levin College of Law.
-My research has been or is slated to be published in peer-reviewed journals such as Political Research Quarterly, the Journal of Law & Courts, Legislative Studies Quarterly, State Politics & Policy Quarterly, Law & Policy, Politics & Gender, and Laws.
+My research has been or is slated to be published in peer-reviewed journals such as the Journal of Politics, Political Research Quarterly, the Journal of Law & Courts, Legislative Studies Quarterly, State Politics & Policy Quarterly, Law & Policy, Politics & Gender, and Laws.

 Broadly speaking, I study political and legal institutions, administrative politics, and intergovernmental relations, and how institutional design affects the formulation and implementation of public policy.
 My research and teaching interests include the study of administrative, judicial, and legislative institutions in the federal and state levels of American government, and their relative capacity as sites of policy development.
 Likewise, my work considers how party and ideology explain ostensibly administrative decision-making in legal, political, and electoral institutions.
 I am particularly interested in the impact of economic representation in courts and adjudicatory bureaucratic institutions on the development of regulatory policy.